 Guided Sea Kayaking

 We offer options for guided sea kayaking in the beautiful archipelagos of Sweden's east and west coasts and just outside Helsinki in Finland.

 On Sweden's west coast, Sea Kayaking Camp in Bohuslän begins with a core itinerary with accommodation in hostel or hotel and featuring instruction day plus two guided day tours.
-There are then a number of extensions possible, including additional instruction, guided and self-guided multi-day tours with wild camping and a multi-activity option including mountain biking and climbing.
+There are then a number of extensions possible, including additional instruction, a guided multi-day tour with wild camping and a multi-activity option including mountain biking and climbing.

 In Finland, Weekend Sea Kayaking in the Helsinki Archipelago offers a guided and very accessible alternative to the self-guided tour in that area.
 Scheduled dates are 2 days/1 night offered Saturday-Sunday, making it ideal for a weekend break in combination with some time in beautiful Helsinki, or for groups of min.
 4 persons, private guided tours of longer durations are also possible on request.